 But Dana did learn to make those biscuits, and so much more!
 She learned from her Mama and by watching her Maw Maw while spending summers on a farm with her maternal grandparents.
 They had no electricity or running water, and Maw Maw cooked on a wood stove.
 Dana says, "We drank milk fresh from a cow we milked ourselves, and ate butter we churned by shaking a gallon jug until it was just right.
 There was no taste on earth to match Maw Maw's buttermilk biscuits slathered in that butter with fresh blackberry jam she made herself.
 I can still taste it in my mind."

 Dana learned to love cooking and became—as she calls it—as "recipe junkie."
-In this new book, she shares her favorites.
+In this new expanded edition, she shares 240 of her favorites.
 Many are her own creations.
 Others come from family and friends, like Greg's Turtle Cheesecake, Mama's Marble Pound Cake, Miss Ouida's Chicken Fried Steak, and her grandmother's Onion Potatoes and Tea Cakes.
 These recipes and others from around the country and right here in East Texas are sure to become your new favorites too!